 Dr. Mihaela (Ela) Serpe obtained her M.S. in Biochemistry from the University of Bucharest, Romania, then worked for two years in the Institute for Cellular Biology and Pathology “Nicolae Simionescu” in Bucharest.
 She completed a Ph.D. in Biochemistry at SUNY Buffalo in 1999 working with Dr. Dan Kosman on how yeast cells sense and acquire copper and iron from their environment.
 Driven by her interest in cellular signaling, she did postdoctoral studies on signaling by TGF-β growth and differentiation factors in the laboratory of Dr. Mike O’Connor at the University of Minnesota and Howard Hughes Medical Institute.
 Dr. Serpe started her own laboratory at NICHD in 2008.
 The long-term goal of her laboratory is to elucidate molecular mechanisms that regulate cellular communication during development and homeostasis.
 Dr. Serpe focuses on two related key questions in cellular communication: (1) how are tissues patterned and correctly connected by short- and long-range signals, and (2) how are cells’ structures and functions coordinated at short range with those of their neighbors.
-Her lab investigates these processes using the Drosophila model system and focusing on early developmental patterning and the development of a specialized cell-cell interaction zone—the neuromuscular junction (NMJ).
+Her lab investigates these processes using the Drosophila model system and focusing on developmental patterning and the assembly, maturation and function of a specialized cell-cell interaction zone—the neuromuscular junction (NMJ).

-In recent years, Dr. Serpe's group has greatly contributed to understanding the mechanisms of synapse assembly and maturation through: 1) characterization of a key auxiliary protein of glutamatergic synapses, called Neto, that is essential for their development and function both in Drosophila and mammals, and the molecular dissection of its activities, 2) functional reconstitution of insect glutamate receptors in heterologous systems and characterization of channels gating properties, and 3) analysis of the action of the TGF-β pathway in synaptic plasticity, and in particular the discovery of a novel mechanism by which local, non-transcriptional BMP signaling directly modulates synapse structure and activity.
+Dr. Serpe's group has greatly contributed to understanding the mechanisms of synapse assembly and maturation through: 1) characterization of a key auxiliary protein of glutamatergic synapses, called Neto, that is essential for their development and function both in Drosophila and mammals, and the molecular dissection of its activities, 2) functional reconstitution of insect glutamate receptors in heterologous systems and characterization of channels gating properties, and 3) analysis of the action of the TGF-β pathway in synapse maturation and plasticity, and in particular the discovery of a novel mechanism by which local, non-transcriptional BMP signaling directly modulates synaptic structure and activity.
 More recently, the lab has assembled a comprehensive scRNAseq atlas of the larval ventral nerve cord, which shares many similarities with the spinal cord of vertebrates and has emerged as a major model for understanding the development and function of motor systems.